Thomas Springer McKnight was born on Jan. 17, 1898 in Jefferson Township, Fayette County, PA, the son of Henry and Martha (Nutt) McKnight.

-He married Una Wyatt (1920-1977), the daughter of Olive Wyatt and a native of Brownsville.
+He entered into marriage with Una Wyatt (1920-1977), the daughter of Olive Wyatt and a native of Brownsville.

-They had six children -- Thomas S. McKnight, Joel H. McKnight, Joyce Joseph, Mary Lee Campbell, Sharon K. Barr and Nancy Ann Pfendler.
+They had six children -- Thomas Springer "Tom" McKnight III, Joel H. McKnight, Joyce Joseph, Mary Lee Campbell, Sharon K. Barr and Nancy Ann Pfendler.

 The McKnights made their home in Grindstone, where Thomas was a carpenter.